-This report provides information that will help you choose the extended health and travel insurance that best meets your specific needs and priorities.
+This guide to insurance provides information that will help you choose the extended health and travel insurance that best meets your specific needs and priorities.
 Links are also provided to documents and web sites where you can get additional information.